MicrochipTech/PIC32MZW1_Matter_Project/README.md

 - It takes long loading time to start debug mode with MPLAB X IDE
 - Requires MPLAB XC32 compiler's PRO license
 - Example certificates provided in the matter's repo are used for device attestation, certificates are embedded in the program code.
-- Not support with Google Home APP/ Google Assistant

 <a name="addh3components"></a>